 British Sign Language Act

-Did you know Scotland has had an Act of parliament called the British Sign Language Act?
-This received Royal Assent on the 22nd October 2015.
+Scotland has an Act of parliament called the British Sign Language Act which received Royal Assent on the 22nd October 2015.

 In 2016 a national advisory group was established to help support the development of the first national action plan.

 On the 24th October 2017 the first national action plan was launched.
 Each local authority area has to also have a local plan.
 There is a heath section in our local plan and this is the responsibility of NHS Fife.
 The Act tells us and we have detailed this in the local plan, to; promote the use of BSL as a language in its own right, ensure that we have learning about BSL and Deaf patients in place, we must provide information and improve ways to access information in BSL on a range of topics including screening and improve outcomes for mental health and wellbeing.

 NHS Fife BSL Plan Outcome 1- Fife Services